timwilliate/engineering-blog/_posts/2015-06-12-etcd-clustering.md

 fi
 ```

 The basic idea here is that we try to connect to each machine in the Auto Scaling Group to see if any of them are currently running etcd and if so, what are the members of the cluster.
 We assume that if no one responds this must be a new cluster.
 Now if someone does respond back with a list of potential members we could still potentially be in a bootstrapping situation.
-Remember that the first machine to come up will still likely know about the other machines in the Auto Scaling Group and will already know their IDs/IPs.
+Remember that the first machine to come up will still likely know about the other machines in the Auto Scaling Group and will already know their instance IDs or IPs.
 So if our instance ID is in the list we assume we are just late to the party but still part of the initial bootstrapping.

 #### Adding / Removing Members